|

 Eighth Edition, second cover, back & front, 1976-79 (right)

 First three printings (two left pictures)—two-tone green cover (the Scoutmaster Handbook, Patrol and Troop Leadership book, Leadership Corps book, Troop Committee Guidebook, and other manuals of this era all had the same boring two-tone green cover).
 The Scout Handbook has a color sketch in the upper right corner of four Scouts in blue neckerchiefs and red berets looking through a telescope at the moon.
-This was the first and only Scout Handbook not to have a complete cover picture.
+This was the first Scout Handbook not to have a complete cover picture.
 Artist unknown.
 The back cover has a brief paragraph about the handbook.

 Ninth Edition, first & second cover variants, back & front, 1979-90

-Cover artwork by Norman Rockwell, 1970 Brown & Bigelow Scout calendar painting, "Come and Get It," featuring a scene at Schiff Scout Reservation (former BSA National Training Center in New Jersey) of Scouts (in yellow neckerchiefs) cooking and canoeing.
+Cover artwork by Norman Rockwell, 1970 Brown & Bigelow Scout calendar painting "Come and Get It," featuring a scene at Schiff Scout Reservation (former BSA National Training Center in New Jersey) of Scouts (in yellow neckerchiefs) cooking and canoeing.
 The 9th Edition will probably be the last Handbook to have a Norman Rockwell cover.
 Because Rockwell painted his last Scout picture before the BSA redesigned the Scout uniform in 1981, modern Scouts will tend to think of the Scouts in Rockwell's paintings as old-fashioned, much the way most of us probably think when we see earlier Rockwell paintings showing Scouts in knickers and campaign hats.
 The back cover has a quick reference tab and a table of contents.

 Tenth Edition, back & front, 1990-98

 Cover artwork is a glossy cover with three color action photographs (rappelling, camping/hiking, white-water rafting) superimposed on a photograph of a pine branch, compass, Eagle medal, First Class badge, merit badge sash, baseball & bat, and carabiner, spread across the front and back cover.
+This is the first Handbook cover not to show any Scout in full uniform (they are wearing an unpopular, expensive, and short-lived variant of the "Class B" uniform BSA called the "activities uniform").

-Eleventh Edition, back & front, 1998-present
+Eleventh Edition, back & front, 1998-2009

-COMPLETE HISTORY OF BOY SCOUT HANDBOOK
+COMPLETE HISTORY OF THE SCOUT HANDBOOK

 BACK TO BSA HANDBOOK COVERS PAGE

-Last Revision to This Page: 8 August 2006
+Last Revision to This Page: 9 January 2021

-Copyright © 2001-06 by Troop 97 BSA
+Text copyright © 2001-21 by Troop 97 BSA